The School Curriculum

 The ‘how’ of learning is embodied within our four agreed learning values of aspiration, collaboration, creativity and independence.
 These values are considered and planned for within all aspects of our curriculum.
 Two of the values are the subject of specific focus in each term.

-The 'why', 'what' and 'how' of learning are firmly linked in our planning which focuses on a enquiry/research approach to an overarching ‘big idea’ which is set for the whole school each half term.
+The 'why', 'what' and 'how' of learning are firmly linked in our planning which focuses on a enquiry/research approach to an overarching topic which is set for the whole school.

 Special Educational Needs

 It is recognised that 1 in 5 children can have a specific educational need at some stage in their learning.
 Our school policy aims to identify needs as early as possible in order to support children effectively before the need has too great an impact upon their learning in accordance with the Equality act 2010 and the SEND and disability regulations 2014 For many children the needs are supported by the class teacher and teaching assistant but all children are monitored on a regular basis and for some children more specialised intervention is required.
 The school is able to call upon external agencies for further support when required.
 It is our policy to involve parents as much as possible in their children’s needs.

 Sex and Relationships Education